FloodRunner/FloodRunner/README.md

 #### 4.1 Setting up Azure Blob Storage

-If you choose to use Azure blob storage for storing the Flood Element logs and screenshots, it is important to configure the CORS origins in the portal to include to allow the frontend web portal to fetch the resources.
+If you choose to use Azure blob storage for storing the browser test logs and screenshots, it is important to configure the CORS origins in the portal to include to allow the frontend web portal to fetch the resources.
 For a broad configuration use:

 - Allowed origins: \*
 - Allowed methods: GET